 Stay & Play sessions allow you the chance to see your child interact with other children and learn through play in a relaxed environment.
 Staff will set up activities following the children’s interests and parents/carers can come along and take part in the activities, learn new skills and ideas for learning at home through play.
 You will also have the opportunity to find out about school life and daily activities that take place in the early years.

-We offer one Stay and Play session per child per term.
-We ask that only one adult per child attends the session and this can be a different adult each time to allow all family members to enjoy a Stay and Play session throughout the year.
+We offer two Stay and Play sessions per child per year in the autumn and summer terms.
+We ask that only one adult per child attends the session and this can be a different adult each time to allow other family members to enjoy a Stay and Play session throughout the year.
 The purpose of the session will be to stay and play with your child only and not to look through books or consult with teachers, as opportunities for this will be provided on parent’s consultation evenings.
 It is important to remember that confidentiality is vital within the school, after your visit if there is anything you feel it is important to share please speak directly with the class teacher.
 Sessions will last from 2:15pm to 3:15pm on Friday afternoons and children can leave directly from the classroom with their adult at 3:15pm.
 Please see Stay and Play timetables on our webpage for your child’s session date.